WhaddaMakers/MoonLight/README.md

 ![1](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/IMG_7904.jpg)

-A 3D printed MOON LAMP with a customised stand!
-Find out how we made it below!
+We're making a 3D printed moon lamp with a customised stand!
+Find out how we made it and how you can too!

 ## Project description

 ### What can this project do?
-This project is a remake of the original moonlamp can you find here:https://www.instructables.com/High-Detailed-Moon-Lamp/ .
+This project is a remake of the original moonlamp which you can find here:https://www.instructables.com/High-Detailed-Moon-Lamp/ .
-We've added the Whaddy logo with Meshmixer (a 3D model program) so that it looks like a Whaddy shadow on the moon.
-We also made a sharp looking stand for it for it.
+We've added Whadda's mascot Whaddy with Meshmixer (a 3D model program) so that it looks like a Whaddy shadow on the moon.
+We also made a sharp looking stand for it.
-The Moonlamp can be powered with any decent (in our case) 24VDC power supply.
-It is lit up with a normal white 24V led strip, but you can choose any you prefer...
+The Moonlamp can be powered with any decent power supply.
+In our case it was a 24VDC and a normal white 24V led strip.
-The brightness is adjustable with a potentiometer, and we've also built in handy power jack3
+The brightness is adjustable with a potentiometer, and we also built in a handy power jack.

 ## Material